jaketreacher/docker-media-stack/docs/tutorial/using-images.md

 ---
 ## Inspecting and Volumes

-Although the container is running and working, there still an issue – our container isn't disposable.
-This is because it is storing state inside of the container.

-However, when linuxserver created this image, they specified the following volumes to be created: `/tv`, `/config`, `/downloads`.
+When linuxserver created this image, they specified the following volumes to be created: `/tv`, `/config`, `/downloads`.
 Given we didn't specify where to mount these volumes, it has been done for us automatically... albeit in an inconvinient location.

 The host volume will always be mounted on top of the container volume.